weathersmm/InCheckUPDATE/content/terms-of-service.md

 # Effective: December 23, 2024

-Thank you for using Intellux AI
+Thank you for using InCheck

-These Terms of Use apply to your use of Intellux AI and Intellux’s other services for individuals, along with any associated software applications and websites (all together, “Services”).
-These Terms form an agreement between you and Intellux AI, Inc, a Delaware company, and they include important provisions for resolving disputes through arbitration.
+These Terms of Use apply to your use of InCheck and Intellux’s other services for individuals, along with any associated software applications and websites (all together, “Services”).
+These Terms form an agreement between you and InCheck, Inc, a Delaware company, and they include important provisions for resolving disputes through arbitration.
 By using our Services, you agree to these Terms.

 Our privacy policy explains how we collect and use personal information.
 Although it does not form part of these Terms, it is an important document that you should read.

 ## Who we are

-Intellux AI is an AI development and deployment company focused on healthcare and the Emergency Medical Services sector.
-For more information about Intellux AI, please visit [https://intellux.ai](https://intellux.ai).
+InCheck is an AI development and deployment company focused on healthcare and the Emergency Medical Services sector.
+For more information about InCheck, please visit [https://intellux.ai](https://intellux.ai).

 ## Registration and Access